mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 The reason the first declaration in this selector block is invalid is because the semi-colon is missing and the declaration is not the last declaration in the block.
 The property missing the semi-colon is ignored, as is the property-value pair following it because the browser only continues parsing after a semi-colon or closing bracket is encountered.
 In the above CSS, the `border-color` value is parsed as `red background-color: green;` which is not a valid {{cssxref("&lt;color&gt;")}} value.

-The parser ignores the property with an invalid value and starts parsing again after it encounters the next semi-colon.
+The parser ignores the property with an invalid value, and starts parsing again after it encounters the next semi-colon.
 The {{cssxref("border-width")}} value of `100vh` is likely a mistake, but it's not an error.
 As it is syntactically valid, it will be parsed and applied to the elements matching the selector.

 #### Vendor prefixes